OUGenomics/ResBaz2016/README.md

 gunzip *.gz
 ```

-- Lets look at the mapping file
+Look at the mapping file

 ```sh
 cat GoM_Sept_Mapping.txt
 ```

 the file should be in the following format:
 ```sh
 #SampleID    BarcodeSequence    LinkerPrimerSequence    Area    Description